-- Does the programming highlight both sides of an issue or is it mostly one-sided? - Cable 14 is responsible for providing balanced viewpoints on the channel.
-Managers will either ask the producer to incorporate alternative viewpoints or seek out other programming that highlights the other side of the story. - Has this group or individual provided programming or used Cable 14's facilities before? - Cable 14 is responsible for encouraging a diversity of voices on the channel and therefore will try to give as many people as possible an opportunity to produce programming on the Community Channel. - Does the programming comply with CRTC regulations and other Canadian laws?
-For instance: - copyright - defamation - balance and diversity - violence, adult subject matter, inappropriate language, etc. - sponsorship guidelines - Does Cable 14 have the resources to fulfill the request? - Cable 14 needs to ensure that the proper equipment, facilities, volunteers and staff members are available for any particular project.
+- Does the programming highlight both sides of an issue, or is it primarily one-sided? - Cable 14 is responsible for providing balanced viewpoints on the channel.
+Managers will either ask the producer to incorporate alternative perspectives or seek another programming that highlights the other side of the story. - Has this group or individual provided programming or used Cable 14's facilities before? - Cable 14 is responsible for encouraging a diversity of voices on the channel and, therefore, will try to give as many people as possible an opportunity to produce programming on the Community Channel. - Does the programming comply with CRTC regulations and other Canadian laws?
+For instance: - o copyright - defamation - balance and diversity - violence, adult subject matter, inappropriate language, etc. - sponsorship guidelines - Does Cable 14 have the resources to fulfill the request? - Cable 14 needs to ensure that the proper equipment, facilities, volunteers and staff members are available for any particular project.

-The application process is really a collaborative discussion between Cable 14 and community members to ensure the production of relevant, entertaining and hyper-local stories to the communities we serve.
+The application process is a collaborative discussion between Cable 14 and community members to ensure relevant, entertaining and hyper-local stories to the communities we serve.
 We want to help you create and share those stories with your friends, neighbours, colleagues and fellow residents.